JOIN NOW

 Learn more about Member Benefits

-As a Speech-Language Pathologist, his areas of special interest include Childhood Apraxia of Speech, Fluency, Augmentative Alternative Communication, Social Language Disorders, and Speech Sound Disorders.
-In Will’s role as a Clinical Coordinator, he has had the opportunity to support a team in the El Paso region, connect with industry leaders, establish partnerships bettering patient care and family access to information, and maintain a full pediatric caseload.
-He values the opportunities he has to learn from peers, patients, families, partners, and mentors throughout the state.
-During his time on the board as Vice President of Membership Elect, he would like to develop stronger connections with state associations, Colorado SLPs and Audiologists, and community partners who have the potential to further our fields of Audiology and Speech- Language Pathology.
+He values the opportunities he has to learn from peers, patients, families, community partners, and mentors throughout the state.
+During his time on the board as President Elect and Vice President of Education, he would like to develop stronger connections with state associations, Colorado SLPs and Audiologists, graduate students, and community partners who have the potential to further our fields of Audiology and Speech-Language Pathology, while increasing educational opportunities for all health professionals.
+In his personal life, Will also enjoys racing cars, hiking, climbing, board games, camping, nerding out, traveling, and eating any cuisine.

-As a Speech-Language Pathologist, his areas of special interest include Childhood Apraxia of Speech, Fluency, Augmentative Alternative Communication, Social Language Disorders, and Speech Sound Disorders.
-In Will’s role as a Clinical Coordinator, he has had the opportunity to support a team in the El Paso region, connect with industry leaders, establish partnerships bettering patient care and family access to information, and maintain a full pediatric caseload.
-He values the opportunities he has to learn from peers, patients, families, partners, and mentors throughout the state.
-During his time on the board as Vice President of Membership Elect, he would like to develop stronger connections with state associations, Colorado SLPs and Audiologists, and community partners who have the potential to further our fields of Audiology and Speech- Language Pathology.
+He values the opportunities he has to learn from peers, patients, families, community partners, and mentors throughout the state.
+During his time on the board as President Elect and Vice President of Education, he would like to develop stronger connections with state associations, Colorado SLPs and Audiologists, graduate students, and community partners who have the potential to further our fields of Audiology and Speech-Language Pathology, while increasing educational opportunities for all health professionals.
+In his personal life, Will also enjoys racing cars, hiking, climbing, board games, camping, nerding out, traveling, and eating any cuisine.

 She is excited to be a new member of the CSHA Board of Directors to support and give back to the profession and to continue to grow as a therapist.